 Feet together, step to the side and tap.
 Now add a hip lift.

 Hip lift?
-Until this morning I was only vaguely aware that bachata was a Latin club dance, and now here I was in the middle of a class led by Asecnt’s cruise director learning the latest funky moves.
+Until today, I was only vaguely aware that bachata was a Latin club dance, and now here I was in the middle of agroup class led by Asecnt’s cruise director learning the latest funky moves.
 Why not?
-On a cruise with as much time at sea as on Ascent, you’ve got no agenda , but there are any number of options if you want one.
+With a couple of sea days this 10-day cruise, there’s no agenda, but any number of options if you want fill every moment.

-If you’d rather lounge, there seem to be more places to settle in around the pool than on Ascent’s Edge-Series fleet mates.
+If you’d rather lounge, there seem to be more places to settle in around the pool than on Ascent’s previous Edge-Class sisters.
 The showpiece deck artwork—a towering stainless steel sculpture of a leggy octopus– is relatively compact and there are fewer built-in spaces on deck.
 The ship was at capacity, with 3,200 guests on board, and a sunny sea day saw most of the lounge chairs around the main pool claimed by mid-morning, but there were plenty of loungers on other deck areas and even hideaways where I could have a deck to myself with a choice of seating.

 Don’t miss becoming an Eden-ist

 There’s a fascinating realm on Ascent you might completely miss finding unless you walk through a Stargate-like hall of mirrors and spacey sculptures that leads to Eden.
 The shops, restaurants and bars in this unique multi-deck zone at the rear of the ship are designed to appear to be part of a different dimension, including decorative chairs that resemble flowers and a garden of plants lining the walls.
-Because it’s less known by day, you can turn a space on a suspended inside walkway with a view or a lounge on Eden’s outside deck into your own personal hideaway by day.
+Because it’s less known by day, you can turn n a suspended inside walkway with a view or a lounge on Eden’s outside deck into your own personal hideaway.

-It wasn’t until near the end of the cruise that I realized there’s also a deli tucked away alongside the bar that makes for a tasty and quiet lunchtime alternative to the busy Oceanview Cafe buffet or the burgers and bites at the poolside Mast Grill.
+It wasn’t until near the end of the cruise that I realized there’s also a deli tucked away alongside the bar that’s open for breakfast and on sea days makes for a tasty and quiet lunchtime alternative to the busy Oceanview Cafe buffet or the burgers and bites at the poolside Mast Grill.

-And it’s well worth making a reservation well in advance for a dinner at the Eden Restaurant.
+And it’s well worth making a reservation well in advance for a dinner at Le Voyage, inspired by Chef Daniel Boulud.
+Another not to be missed experience is Eden Restaurant.
 It’s got one of the freshest menus at sea prepared in an open kitchen so you can watch the team of chefs seemingly dancing an intricate choreography as they prepare every dish to order to be rushed by waiters to tables.
 I can vouch for every delicious bite of my jumbo crab cake appetizer and fresh grouper with vegetable and Thai curry sauce as a main and Azecta chocolate pie for dessert.
 Consider the seven-course tasting menu that has a sampler of everything only if you come very, very hungry.
+There’s more to come on the food in a future story.

 Night Owls face a dilemma